StockSharp/doc/en/topics/Commissions.md

    ```

 The commission can be calculated both by the trades and by orders.
-To calculate the commission by the trade the [Process](xref:StockSharp.Algo.Commissions.CommissionManager.Process(StockSharp.Messages.Message)) method is called, in which as a parameter the [Message](xref:StockSharp.Messages.Message) \- a message containing information about the order or own transaction.
+To calculate the commission by the trade the [CommissionManager.Process](xref:StockSharp.Algo.Commissions.CommissionManager.Process(StockSharp.Messages.Message))**(**[StockSharp.Messages.Message](xref:StockSharp.Messages.Message) message**)** method is called, in which as a parameter the [Message](xref:StockSharp.Messages.Message) \- a message containing information about the order or own transaction.

-The total value of the commission can be found through the [Commission](xref:StockSharp.Algo.Commissions.CommissionManager.Commission).
+The total value of the commission can be found through the [CommissionManager.Commission](xref:StockSharp.Algo.Commissions.CommissionManager.Commission).